sunilemanjee/clinical-chatbot/samples/python/web/avatar/README.md

 - **Improved Accuracy**: Context-aware responses based on actual patient data

 ### Running the MCP Clinical Assistant
-The MCP clinical assistant is the recommended way to run the application:
+The MCP clinical assistant is the recommended way to run the application. **Important**: You must complete all setup steps (including data ingestion) before running this script.

 ```bash
 ./run_mcp_clinical_assistant.sh
 ```

 This script will:
-1. Activate the virtual environment and install dependencies
+1. Activate the virtual environment and install MCP dependencies
 2. Start the MCP server with clinical data access
 3. Launch the Flask application with MCP integration
 4. Enable advanced clinical functions and context-aware responses